 Our new article has been accepted in iScience:

-Ultimately, the emerging standardized workflows can pave the way for an accelerated deployment in clinical practice.
+Ultimately, the emerging quality checks for academic software development can pave the way for an accelerated deployment of academic advances in clinical practice.